RexWzh/academic-website/content/authors/admin/_index.md

 highlight_name: false
 ---

-The author is so lazy...
+The author is too lazy to write anything here...